 You can make your cable like this.

-How to Connect Smart-Port and Naze32
+Connect Smart-Port on F1 Naze32

 For the telemetry, you will need to use a serial connection again.
 However you can’t on the Naze32, since there are only 2 hardware UARTs and you have already used one for the the SBUS.
 The last one should be reserved for the USB connection.
 Someone confirmed in the comment and in my group that this hack also works on Naze32 Rev6 boards (I can’t confirm this as I don’t have a rev6).